erinyoung/LaundryFlow/concept1/README.md

 # First concept

 The purpose of this section is to
-1. create a nextflow worklow
+1. create a nextflow workflow
 2. read in files into a channel
 3. put those items through a process
 4. save those files somewhere